Honda Valkyrie: Rune

-Honda introduced a limited edition model in 2003 named the Valkyrie Rune with a 1832 cc engine, sourced from the Honda Goldwing 5th Generation.
-It was a major departure from the original Valkyrie in styling and purpose.
+Honda introduced a limited-edition model in 2003 named the Valkyrie Rune, with a 1832 cc engine, sourced from the 5th-generation Honda Gold Wing.
+It was a major departure from the original Valkyrie in both styling and purpose.

-The objective of the Rune was to be a tour de force, showing what Honda as a manufacturer could develop.
-To quote the project leader, Masanari Aoki, "No performance goals, no distinct function, purchase price not a consideration.".
+The objective of the Rune was to be a tour de force, showing what Honda could develop.
+To quote the project leader, Masanari Aoki, "No performance goals, no distinct function, purchase price not a consideration."

-Its debut price in 2004 was US$27,000, but they actually cost over US$100,000 each to be manufactured.
-That is mostly because besides the engine, all remaining parts were custom made by Honda exclusively for the Rune.
+Its debut price in 2004 was US$27,000, but they actually cost over $100,000 each to manufacture.
+That is mostly because aside from the engine, all remaining parts were custom made by Honda exclusively for the Rune.

-The production numbers are not confirmed, allegedly Honda made around 3,000 units and assigned one to each licensed dealership in the North America.
-To quote a Canadian Honda representative in 2004: "There will definitely be less than one per dealer.".

-Apparently the original idea was to collect consumer's feedback on the limited production Rune in preparation for an upcoming commercially viable model to be released in the coming year.
+Though production numbers are not confirmed, allegedly Honda made around 3,000 units and assigned one to each licensed dealership in North America.
+To quote a Canadian Honda representative in 2004: "There will definitely be less than one per dealer."
+The original idea was to collect consumer's feedback on the limited production Rune in preparation for an upcoming commercially viable model to be released in the following year.

 This model was produced at the Honda motorcycle plant in Marysville, Ohio.